vukelich/visualstudio-docs/docs/extensibility/open-folder.md

 >For more information on authoring a tasks.vs.json or launch.vs.json file, see [Customize build and debug tasks][Ref:TasksLaunchSettings].

 ### Workspace settings
+Workspaces have an `IWorkspaceSettingsManager` service with simple but powerful control over a workspace.
+For a basic overview of settings, see TODO LINK TO DOC.

+Settings for most `SettingsType` types are `.json` files, such as `VSWorkspaceSettings.json` and `tasks.vs.json`.

+The power of workspace settings centers around "scopes," which are simply paths within the workspace.
+When a consumer calls `IWorkspaceSettingsManager.GetAggregatedSettings`, all the scopes that include the requested path are aggregated.
+Scope aggregation priority is as follows:
+1. "Local settings", which is typically the workspace root's `.vs` directory.
+1. The requested path itself.
+1. The parent directory of the requested path.
+1. All further parent directories up to and including the workspace root.
+1. "Global settings", which is in a user directory.

+The result is an instance of `IWorkspaceSettings`.
+The

+#### Providing dynamic settings
+Extensions can provide in-memory providers

+>![TIP]
+>When implementing `IWorkspaceSettingsProvider.GetSingleSettings`, return an instance of `IWorkspaceSettings` rather than `IWorkspaceSettingsSourcce`. `IWorkspaceSettings` provides more information that can be useful during some settings aggregations.

+#### Related types and methods
+- [IWorkspaceSettingsManager][Doc:IWorkspaceSettingsManager] reads and aggregates settings for workspace.
+- [IWorkspace.GetSettingsManager][Doc:WorkspaceServiceHelper.GetSettingsManager] gets the `IWorkspaceSettingsManager` for a workspace.

 ### Detailed scenarios